unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 |UP_PROMETHEUS_REPORT_ERRORS |    prometheus.report_errors |    `false`
 |UP_PROMETHEUS_BUFFER |    prometheus.buffer     |`50`

+The [Prometheus](../dependencies/prometheus) page has a full explanation of how to configure Poller.

 ### InfluxDB

 This section begins with ``[influxdb]`` and configures a single InfluxDB write destination.